VeMeth/wwnotes/README.md

 ## Todo

 - ~~Relationship between events and notes~~
-- UI
+- ~~UI~~
-- API Integration
+- ~~API Integration~~
+- Phase handling, connected to the archive for dead/living state of players
+- Logic on top of checks to offer the approriate check options for events

 ## Issues

- - Missing exception handling for empty NoteID on events
+ - None at the moment

  ## Install
  - npm install